Celebrating Somaliland Independence

 Welcome to the unrecognized country of Somaliland.
-Every May this east African nation celebrates its “independence” from the rest of Somalia.
+Every May this east African nation celebrates its “independence” from the rest of Somalia with an elaborate military parade.

 Somaliland declared itself independent in 1991 after a civil war in which Somali dictator Siad Barre bombed the rebel Somaliland capital Hargeisa to hell and back.
 Somalilanders re-grouped and fought a guerilla war from beyond the border in neighboring Ethiopia from 1988 to 1991.
 After the war, the local Somali National Movement unilaterally declared independence from the south.
 They have celebrated on the streets of Hargeisa every year since.
 It’s independence remains unrecognized by any state or international organization.